 In recent years, some practitioners have voiced concerns about the nomination or appointment of arbitrators by the parties.
 Nevertheless, parties often see the ability to choose their own nominated arbitrator as one of the main advantages of arbitration.
-This is also true in M&A transactions where parties value the possibility of appointing arbitrators who, in addition to their experience as arbitrators, understand the complexities and mechanics of these specialised transactions.
+This is also true in M&A transactions, where parties value the possibility of appointing arbitrators who, in addition to their experience as arbitrators, understand the complexities and mechanics of these specialised transactions.

 In any case, providing for the specific qualities or qualifications or even naming the arbitrators in the agreement is not recommended.
 Excessive predictability is tantamount to rigidity and may render the arbitration proceedings very difficult to manage when a dispute arises.
-Establishing set criteria at the outset may prevent the parties from appointing the arbitrators with the appropriate profile to handle the dispute, which may be different from what the parties had anticipated at the time of entering into the transaction.
+Establishing set criteria at the outset may prevent the parties from appointing arbitrators with the appropriate profile to handle the dispute, which may be different from what the parties had anticipated at the time of entering into the transaction.

 Confidentiality may be of importance in M&A disputes.
 For instance, sellers will not want to disclose any price-sensitive information or confidential information regarding the business and operation of the target; similarly, the buyer, having spent a considerable amount of time and money evaluating a transaction, might want to preserve the confidentiality of its investment from other potential acquirers.

-Aspects related to M&A disputes
+Aspects relating to M&A disputes

 Pre-arbitral dispute resolution mechanisms